1.800.557.2841

 The Culture

-The passionate dance of the country is the flamenco, which is enjoyed by the people of Spain as much as by visitors.
-Part Latin, part Gipsy with Jewish influences, this dance which embodies the Spanish spirit, is showcased at flamenco festivals and performances across the country.
+The passionate traditional dance of the country is the flamenco, which is enjoyed by the people of Spain as much as by visitors.
+It is an expressive dance representing love, passion, sadness and joy through clapping, bailaora foot beats, music and body movement.
+It is near impossible not to start tapping your feet and moving to the rhythm.
+Part Latin, part Roma with Jewish influences, this dance embodies the Spanish spirit, and is showcased at flamenco festivals and performances across Spain.

 Travel Stories